Elanigiro/MupinDemo/README.md

 Many of the object's property feature a Documentation comment.

 This <em><strong>Annotations</strong></em> are used through <em>Reflective programming</em> to:
-   - provide validation information to the Server and to the Client (Plates)
+   - provide validation information to the Server and to the Client
    - build a basic ORM system by annotating PKs/FKs